hugsy/gef/docs/commands/pie.md

 binary. `pie` command then provides what we call "PIE breakpoints".
 A PIE breakpoint is just a virtual breakpoint which will be turned to a real breakpoint at runtime.
-A PIE breakpoint's address is the offset from the base address of the binary.
+A PIE breakpoint's address is the offset from the base address of the binary or a symbol of the binary.

 Note that you need to use the **entire `pie` command series** to support PIE breakpoints, especially the "`pie` run commands", like `pie attach`, `pie run`,